quadrimegistus/predetermination/README.md

 [Defining Perfect Precision and Statistical Phenomenon](https://github.com/quadrimegistus/predetermination/blob/main/Defining%20Perfect%20Precision%20and%20Statistical%20Phenomenon.txt)

 This document depicts the math that defines the concepts of Perfect Precision and Statistical Phenomenon for the location address which houses the master lists of lottery data described in this repository.
 The rarity of the location address is 10^-60,000 as of present day (5/5/2026), incrementing by 1 in 88,000,000,000,000,000 (88 quadrillion) every pair of drawings.

+# Test Driven Development Product Language Perspective Shift

+The strategy to deploy when performing test driven development will be that there already exists a master list of all winning Powerball and Mega Millions drawings from inception to finality.
+This information exists inside Quantum Mechanics, specifically the Algorithm of Babel.
+By performing a query of perfect precision that is a partial print of these master lists, in the form of the historical data in chronologically sequenced numeric word format, we can utilize the Search By Content feature to unveil where in the Algorithm of Babel these master lists are located with the returned location address from the Algorithm.
+With this location address in hand we can perform a Search By Address query and perform a read and then a write of these master lists.
+We are not predicting anything.
+We are discovering something that already exists and is fundamental to reality.
+Something that was meant for us to find.
+We are performing digital archaeology.

 # The Divine Use Case, a Completed Technology Overview: Master Configuration